 - A bachelor's degree and official transcripts from an accredited institution or an appropriately certified foreign institution.

 - Grade point average of at least 3.0 (on a scale of 4.0)

-- GRE Exam taken within last five years.
-The Psychology subject GRE is not required.

 - Current resume or curriculum vita.

-- Personal statement.
+- · Personal statement.

 - Three professional recommendations from professors, mentors, or supervisors.

 - Prerequisite courses:

 - Abnormal Psychology

 - Statistics

 - Developmental Psychology

 - Physiological Psychology or equivalent

 - Research Methods

 - Interview with members of the PsyD Admissions Committee and current PsyD students

-For more information about admissions criteria visit: www.wpunj.edu/cohss/departments/ psychology/psyd/admissions.html
+For more information about admissions criteria visit:

+www.wpunj.edu/cohss/departments/ psychology/psyd/admissions.html